ReAct Prompting — Build a Reasoning + Action Agent

 Agent Traces — Debugging Your Agent's Reasoning

-When an agent gives a wrong answer, how do you figure out where its reasoning went off track?
+When an agent gives a wrong answer, you need to know exactly where its reasoning went off track.
 Was it a bad thought?
 A wrong tool choice?
 A misinterpreted observation?
-In my experience, the single most useful debugging tool is a structured trace — the full sequence of steps with metadata.
+The most useful debugging tool is a structured trace — a dictionary capturing every step, every tool call, and the total token count.

-After building dozens of these agents, the same failure patterns keep showing up.
+The same failure patterns appear across every ReAct implementation.
 Here are the top five with concrete fixes:

 # Tool returns whatever it gets